-The tribes have been appealing to the states of Oregon and Washington and EPA for years now to protect the water quality that supports their fish.
-How has Oregon responded?
-In revising its water quality standards, it chose to go with the national fish consumption average.
-Tribal people will be protected to the extent they eat a daily amount of fish that fits on a cracker.
-That is what ceding 38 million acres of land across the Columbia River Basin has brought them.
+quality standards, it chose to go with the national fish consumption average.77 Tribal people will be protected to the extent they eat a daily amount of fish that fits on a cracker.
+That is what ceding thirty-eight million acres of land across the Columbia River Basin has brought them.

-A great irony in all of this is that the State of Oregon has joined with the tribes in court to force the federal government to let water through the dams to help baby salmon get to the ocean.
-Yet the State would allow these same salmon to swim in waters that continue to be poisoned with toxic pollutants.
-And while the State of Oregon has given much praise to the Umatilla Tribe for bringing fish back to the Umatilla Basin after 100
+A great irony in all of this is that the State of Oregon has joined with the tribes in court to force the federal government to let water through the dams to help baby salmon get to the ocean.78 Yet the State would allow these same salmon to swim in waters that continue to be poisoned with toxic pollutants.79 And while the State of Oregon has given much praise to the Umatilla Tribe for bringing fish back to the Umatilla Basin after one hundred years of extirpation,80 ironically, the State of Oregon will not protect that restored natural wealth at tribal fish consumption rates.